epam/edp-install/documentation/kubernetes_install.md

   credentials: 'gitlab-sshkey'
   type: ssh
 ```

- - Create a file with the template and create config map with the following command:
+ * Create a file with the template and create config map with the following command:

 `kubectl -n edp-deploy create cm additional-tools --from-file=template=<filename>`

- - Edit kubernetes-templates/values.yaml file with your own parameters
+ * Edit kubernetes-templates/values.yaml file with your own parameters;
- - Run Helm chart installation
+ * Run Helm chart installation;

 Find below the sample of launching a Helm template for EDP installation:
 ```